mit-pdos/perennial/artifact/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-The code is licensed under the MIT license.
+The text in the artifact is licensed under the Creative Commons Attribution license, while the scripts in the artifact are under the MIT license (the same as the Armada license).

-This artifact is licensed under the Creative Commons Attribution license.
+As indicated in each of their repositories, Armada, Goose, and Mailboat are all MIT licensed.

 # Getting started